 I won’t bore you with all the wine talk and granular food specifics, but what I was impressed by the most were these producers grit.
 I fell in love with Sicily for several reasons, but mostly it was for their obsession and love for their terroir.
 Giuseppe and Valeria above, are determined to carry on their family’s legacy and produce terroir-driven wines Giuseppe’s grandpa dedicated his life to.
 We walked through the stormy vineyards where Giuseppe spoke fondly of his nonno, a true land steward working always with a glass of wine in hand.

 Aside from an incredible story of following love for their land and heritage at all costs, the wines were fascinating.
 The reds- based on Nerello Mascalese and Nerello Cappuccio- chewy, small red fruit expressive, unfiltered and of course full of characteristic minerality.
 Their Carricante was notable of a flavorful complex orange wine.
 Perfectly paired with smoked ricotta and thickly sliced salami.
-Brittany pointed out Etna produced Carricante in general, give Burgundian chardonnays a run for their money.
+Etna produced Carricante in general, gives Burgundian chardonnays a run for their money.

 I also fell in love with Mariarita Grasso of Filippo Grasso- she and her brother are also carrying the torch of their family’s wine making legacy.
 Some wines are age-worthy some you want to drink all right this minute and ideal for food pairing like with cheeses, meats, pastas and roasts.
 Luckily, you can find Mariarita’s family wine in stores, abroad (I spotted them on Total Wine) and even at the Catania airport!

 When I was Etna side, I was in the rural area of Randazzo which is a tiny village of 10,000 inhabitants at the foot of Mt.
 Etna.
 I found it to be a great base for visiting Etna wineries and towns like Bronte.